Guide to Transferring ISAs

 The differences between withdrawing and transferring an ISA

 There is a difference between withdrawing and transferring.
-If you withdraw money from an ISA into a non-ISA, before then placing it into another ISA, the money will lose its tax-free status.
+If you withdraw money from an ISA and place it into a non-ISA, before paying it into another ISA, the money will lose its tax-free status.

 Flexible ISAs are the exception.
 A flexible ISA allows the withdrawal and replacement of money during the same tax year, without affecting your Annual ISA allowance year.
 Shawbrook does not offer flexible ISAs.